2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 The Reverse Of The 2012 Presidential Dollar

-Don Everhart designed a common reverse used across all Presidential Dollar coins.
-The design shows an upward-looking view of the Statue of Liberty, positioned in the bottom right quadrant of the coin.
-Liberty’s extended torch-bearing arm creates a striking focal point in the composition.
+Don Everhart designed the common reverse used across all Presidential Dollar coins in the series.
+The design shows an upward-looking view of the Statue of Liberty, positioned in the lower right quadrant of the coin, with her torch-bearing arm extending as the focal point.

-The inscription “UNITED STATES OF AMERICA” curves around the rim of the coin.
-The denomination “$1” appears beneath Liberty’s arm.
-A thin inner circle frames the entire design, creating a defined border for the central image.
+The inscription “UNITED STATES OF AMERICA” curves along the rim, and the denomination “$1” appears beneath Liberty’s arm.
+A thin inner circle frames the entire composition, creating a clean border for the central image.

 Other Features of the 2012 Presidential Dollar

-The edge features incused lettering that includes the year of minting, the mint mark, and “E PLURIBUS UNUM.”
-This edge lettering is a distinctive characteristic of the Presidential Dollar series.
+The edge features incused lettering including the year of minting, the mint mark, and “E PLURIBUS UNUM.”
+This edge lettering is one of the most distinctive characteristics of the Presidential Dollar series — and also the source of the series’ most valuable error types when that lettering is missing or incomplete.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)